AltCampus/flexbox/README.md

 ### B. Flex Direction

 Flex direction property determines the direction of the item in which they will lay down.
 By default when we set the property as `display: flex`, all the item lay down one by one horizontally.
-Technically saying "horizontally" will be wrong here in the flexobx model.
+Technically saying "horizontally" will be wrong here in the flexbox model.
 Instead, I must say items lay down on the `main-axis`.
 Now here is the time to discuss the two other terminologies i.e. `main-axis and cross-axis`.

 #### Terminology(main-axis and cross-axis)